sorayasm/pyda/README.md

 # pyda
-Virtual Asisstant app created with Python
+Virtual Assistant app created with Python
-The assitant search on wolframalpha and Wikipedia.
+The virtual assistant answers your questions with information from Wolframalpha and Wikipedia.
 This document was the result of the Udemy course: Learn Python: Build a Virtual Assistant.